MultiSafepay/docs/content/accounting/reports/sales-conversion-report.md

 ## Generating advanced reports

-To generate a Sales or Conversion report, follow these steps:
+To generate a sales or conversion report, follow these steps:

 1. Sign in to your [MultiSafepay dashboard](https://merchant.multisafepay.com).
 2. Go to **Reports** > **Advanced reporting**.